New Quebec pet and breeding law bans declawing, tail-docking and other cosmetic surgeries

 The controversial procedures are ones most vets already won't perform anymore.

-"We're trying to make clients understand that these are invasive procedures, not a simple procedure but an actual surgical amputation," said vet Dr. Isak Kusato
+"We're trying to make clients understand that these are invasive procedures, not a simple procedure but an actual surgical amputation," said vet Dr. Isak Kasuto.

 The regulations also prohibit the use of gas chambers for euthanasia and a ban on the use of prong collars for dogs.
 The Pierrefonds Animal Hospital won't even stock those products.